-Milami-Dade County retained Reynolds, Smith and Hills, Inc. (RS&H) for sustainability consulting sorvices over the course of 2010 and 2011.
-RS&H served as lead consultant for Milami-Dade County's effort to develop sustainability policies and procedures to be integrated into the County's capital improvement processes.
+Miami-Dade County retained Reynolds, Smith and Hills, Inc. (RS&H) for sustainability consulting services over the course of 2010 and 2011.
+RS&H served as lead consultant for Miami-Dade County's effort to develop sustainability policies and procedures to be integrated into the County's

-Based on a review of policies, Interviews, surveys, and workshops, RS&H created guidelines and recommendations for implementing capital Improvements that maximize energy, minimize greenhouse gas emissions, and increases the use of renewable energy.
+Based on a review of policies, interviews, surveys, and workshops, RS&H created guidelines and recommendations for implementing capital improvements that maximize energy, minimize greenhouse gas emissions, and increase the use of renewable energy.
 In order to implement the new guidelines, RS&H developed and lead training and orientation modules for County professionals.

-RS&H provided datalled work on schedule, within budget and communicated results professionally.
+RS&H provided detailed work on schedule, within budget and communicated results professionally.
 The County has been satisfied with RS&H's work and would recommend its sustainability consulting services.